 Ford came in first place in all but five polls in York South-Weston.
 In Ward 11, Tory won four polls located at 240-270 Scarlett Road, the Lambton Square condominium towers.
 In Ward 12, Tory placed first in Poll 027, a seniors’ residence near the old Northwestern Hospital.

 The councillor in Ward 11 is former York mayor Frances Nunziata, who has sat on Toronto City Council since amalgamation.
 She was one of Mayor Rob Ford’s closest allies; she served as council speaker in the last term.
-Her performance as speaker was horrible; she was not able to keep order and was far too partisan .
-Even so, newly elected mayor John Tory nominated her for the job.
+As speaker, she had trouble keeping order on council. though newly elected mayor John Tory has since nominated her for the job.
 Only 19 of 44 councillors were willing to challenge the nomination, so for now, she remains in her current role.

 In the last election, Frances Nunziata won with 71.3% of the vote.
 Only two other candidates ran: Jose Garcia (netting 17.4% of the vote) and Dory Chalhoub (who got 11.3%).
 I didn’t bother making a map for the council race in Ward 11 as Nunziata won every poll by a comfortable margin.